lwj1426282929/vue-press-blog/docs/guide/Vue/encoding-specification.md

 Elements with multiple attributes should span multiple lines, with one attribute per line.

 In JavaScript, splitting objects with multiple properties over multiple lines is widely considered a good convention, because it’s much easier to read.
-Our templates and JSX deserve the same consideration.
+Our templates and [JSX](https://vuejs.org/v2/guide/render-function.html#JSX) deserve the same consideration.

-if you encoding by vscode, you can format your code by <code>vetur</code> plugin, the setting as following:
+if you encoding by <code>vscode</code>, you can format your code by [vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) plugin, the setting as following:

 ```js
 "vetur.format.defaultFormatter.html": "js-beautify-html",